sainirahul1/gramin-connect-trust/replit.md

 ## Recent Changes
 - Migrated from Lovable to Replit environment
 - Replaced react-router-dom with wouter routing
-- Implemented Replit Auth authentication system
+- Migrated from Replit Auth to custom authentication system
-- Created database schema with PostgreSQL
+- Created database schema with PostgreSQL and added password column
+- Built custom authentication page with login/register forms
-- Built worker dashboard with profile management
+- Updated worker dashboard to use custom auth system
-- Added authentication-aware navbar with login/logout
+- Fixed infinite authentication loops and session management
+- Added proper error handling for authentication flows

 ## User Preferences
 - Keep worker interface simple and not complicated